How to Convert Excel to PDF

 Fit.
 This is the most important setting for spreadsheets:

 Sheets.
 All sheets converts every sheet in the workbook — each lands as its own section in the PDF.
-Active sheet only converts the currently-active sheet (the one that was selected when the file was last saved).
-For a workbook with multiple useful tabs, "all".
-For workbooks where the supporting calculation tabs should stay private, "active".
+Active only converts just the currently-active sheet (the one that was selected when the file was last saved).
+For a workbook with multiple useful tabs, "All sheets".
+For workbooks where the supporting calculation tabs should stay private, "Active only".

 When the output still doesn't look right